cmihail/HttpServerWithSSI/README.md

 - globally: httpServer [--port PORT] [--path PATH]
 - PORT and PATH are optionally
 - default PORT is 8080 and default PATH is APP_DIR/serverRoot
-- nodejs / node are needed to run the program successful (nodejs for the httpServer, and node for mocha)
+- "nodejs" / "node" are needed to run the program successfully ("nodejs" for the httpServer, and "node" for mocha)

 ## Usage:
 ```js